The Empowerment Henley

 - Charcoal with red accent features.
 Heather with blue accent features

-- Water buffalo horn buttons are hand-carved and further help promote ethical employment in Kathmandu
+- Upcycled water buffalo horn buttons are hand-carved and further help promote ethical employment in Kathmandu

 - Made ethically by survivors of abuse, exploitation and discrimination